BuidlerHouse/UpTon/README.md

 ### What’s upTon?

 Catch UpTon!
+UpTon is a Telegram mini app that takes token launches to the next level on TON.

-UpTon is a Telegram mini app that takes token launches to the next level, focusing on **community**, fun, and of course, **stickers**!
-Built on the TON ecosystem, upTon gives you the tools to quickly create a vibrant community around your new token while adding some flair with custom Telegram stickers.
+At upTon, **community is everything**!
+The more tokens you hold, the more influence you have.
+Top holders get access to Telegram settings, shaping the community's direction.
+With **viral stickers** and a fluid, self-governing structure, the community grows naturally.
+Plus, every token starts with a **fair launch**, keeping things fun, fair, and decentralized! 🎉

 Be a **meme leader** with no burden.
 Launching a token on upTon is as easy as sending a message on Telegram.
 We make sure your community gets built, and everyone can join in the fun.